microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 ### Documentation link
 ![extensibility-migration-architecture](xaml-suggested-actions-documentation.png)

-At the top of the Suggested Actions dialog in the designer there is a Type Name label.
+There is a Type Name label at the top of the Suggested Actions dialog.
-It could be used as a hyperlink to documentation.
+If desired, this can be used as a hyperlink to documentation.
 There are two ways to enable it:

 1. Specify `DocumentationAttribute` in Metadata: